-Workbench V5 User Guide
+Workbench V6 User Guide

 Workbench is a desktop application that lets you evaluate the powerful capabilities of Perfectly Clear automatic image correction technology in real time.
 It also allows you to fine-tune corrections and create your own custom presets.

 If you’re using Workbench version 5.0 or later, start with our video Introducing Workbench V5, which provides an overview of the interface and core features.
-You can then refer to the guide below for detailed instructions on navigating and using Workbench V5.
+You can then refer to the guide below for detailed instructions on navigating and using Workbench V6.

 If you’re using Workbench version 4.9 or earlier, we recommend upgrading to the latest version to take advantage of new features and improvements.
 For information specific to earlier versions, please see this video and visit our FAQ page.

-What’s New in Workbench V5
+What’s new in Workbench V6

 Installing Workbench

-2. Activate Your License Key
+1. Activate Your License Key

 A valid license key is required to use Workbench beyond the trial period.
 If you have not already received a license key, contact your Perfectly Clear account representative or reach out to us here.